Cuberick-Orion/CIRR/README.md

               <Same subfolders as above>
 ```

-where, `VER` is the dataset version.
+where `VER` is the dataset version.

 ## Dataset File Description